urbica/galton/README.md

-  --radius - distance to draw the buffer (default: 6) --cellSize - the distance across each cell (default: 0.2) --concavity - concaveman relative measure of concavity (default: 2) --intervals - isochrones intervals in minutes (default: 10 20 30) --lengthThreshold - concaveman length threshold (default: 0) --pid - save PID to file
+  --radius - distance to draw the buffer (default: 6) --cellSize - the distance across each cell (default: 0.2) --concavity - concaveman relative measure of concavity (default: 2) --deintersect - whether or not to deintersect the final isochrones (default: true) --intervals - isochrones intervals in minutes (default: 10 20 30) --lengthThreshold - concaveman length threshold (default: 0) --pid - save PID to file